hisubram/mobilefoundation/jsonstore_code_examples.md

 ```
 {: codeblock}

-### Remove - delete all documents that match the query
+### Remove - delete all documents that match the query in iOS
-{: #ios-remove-delete-all-documents-that-match-the-query }

 ```objc
 // Get the accessor to an already initialized collection.
 JSONStoreCollection* people = [[JSONStore sharedInstance] getCollectionWithName:@"people"];